-Syntax: Short Form: OUTP[:STAT] <boolean> Long Form: OUTPut[:STATe] <boolean> ming used).
+Short Form: OUTP[:STAT] <boolean> Syntax: Long Form: OUTPut[:STATe] <boolean> ming used).
 Upon power up the output is enabled (OUTP ON).
-When OUTP OFF is executed, the digitally programmed values of voltage and current are saved, then voltage and current are programmed to 0; analog programming is not affected.
+When OUTP OFF is executed, the digitally programmed values of voltage and current are saved, then voltage and current are programmed to 0V for voltage and between 3 and 10 LSBs for current; analog programming is not affected.
 When OUTP ON is executed, the power supply output is restored to the previously saved programmed values.
 The saved values of voltage and current can be viewed by VOLT? and CURR? queries.
 Related Commands: OUTP?.
 (See example, Figure B-1.)